snehaltavade21-hue/Retail-sales-and-profit-analysis-dashboard/README.md

 8️.Which products should be promoted or discontinued?

-6.Key Insights From the Dashboard
+6.Key Insights From the Dashboard:
 Based on the visualization:

 Sales Insights